Nick Foligno: Ottawa Senators

-The Ottawa Senators selected Foligno with the 28th overall pick in the 2006 NHL Entry Draft held in Vancouver, British Columbia.
-On March 21, 2007, Senators General Manager John Muckler announced that the team and Foligno agreed to a three-year, entry level contract.
+The Ottawa Senators selected Foligno with the 28th overall pick in the 2006 NHL entry draft.
+On March 21, 2007, Senators General Manager John Muckler announced that the team and Foligno agreed to a three-year, entry-level contract.
 He spent some time with the Binghamton Senators of the American Hockey League (AHL) during the 2007–08 season, appearing in 28 games, scoring six goals and 19 points.
 He earned his first AHL point in his first game on November 16, 2007, an assist in a 6–3 loss to the Philadelphia Phantoms.
 Foligno scored his first AHL goal on January 18, 2008, scoring on Adam Munro of the Syracuse Crunch in a 6–3 win.

 Foligno spent most of the 2007–08 with the Ottawa Senators.
 He began the season with Ottawa and played in his first game on October 3, 2007, earning no points in 7:36 ice time in a 4–3 victory over the Toronto Maple Leafs.
 Foligno scored his first career NHL goal and point on October 18, 2007, as he beat Carey Price of the Montreal Canadiens in a 4–3 Senators win.
-When he scored the goal, he performed his father Mike Foligno's noted goal celebration, the "Foligno Leap."
+When he scored the goal, he performed his father Mike Foligno's noted goal celebration, the "Foligno Leap".
 Foligno finished the season appearing in 45 games with Ottawa, scoring six goals and nine points.
 He appeared in his first Stanley Cup playoff game on April 9, 2008, in a 4–0 loss to the Pittsburgh Penguins.
 On April 14, 2008, he scored his first career playoff goal, beating the Penguins' Marc-André Fleury in a 4–1 Senators loss.
-The Senators were ultimately swept in four-straight games in the Eastern Conference Quarterfinals; Foligno's goal was his only registered point of the series.
+The Senators were ultimately swept in four-straight games in the Eastern Conference quarterfinals; Foligno's goal was his only registered point of the series.

 Foligno spent the entire 2008–09 season in the NHL with the Senators, scoring 17 goals and 32 points in 81 games.
 The Senators, however, struggled throughout the season and failed to make the 2009 playoffs.

 In the 2009–10 season, Foligno missed 21 games due to injuries, including a broken leg suffered from blocking a shot in a game against the Montreal Canadiens on January 30, 2010.
 He scored nine goals and 26 points in 61 games he appeared in.
-The Senators qualified for the 2010 playoffs, and in six games, Foligno had one assist as Ottawa again fell to the Pittsburgh Penguins in the Eastern Conference Quarterfinals.
+The Senators qualified for the 2010 playoffs, and in six games, Foligno had one assist as Ottawa again fell to the Pittsburgh Penguins in the Eastern Conference quarterfinals.

 Foligno appeared in all 82 games in the 2010–11 season for Ottawa, scoring 14 goals and 34 points.
 The team, however, failed to make the playoffs for the second time in three seasons.
 Foligno put up his best offensive numbers during the subsequent 2011–12 season, registering 15 goals and 47 points while again playing in all of Ottawa's 82 regular season games.